nicnosis/iu-courses/j460/docs/idv-syllabus.md

  * Reverse-engineering someone else's visualization

 ### In-class Activities
 Participation is an important element of this class.
 It is not enough to read about web design and its constituent languages; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.
 The instructor reserves the right to adjust students' participation grade according to the level of participation and frequency of attendance for that student.
+Students are allowed **two unexcused absences** per semester.
+Additional absences will deduct points.

 ### Final